Cielquan/RUlaub/ROADMAP.md

 # Roadmap

-- FE | Add option to load current year or all for SchoolHoli Dialog current year is default

-- FE | Add option to load current year or all for Vac Dialog current year is default
+- BE/FE | switch back to load all timed data by default in BE but set falg for currentYear in FE
+- FE | check load of all/currYear data on switch flip
+- FE | reload vac data on year change

+- BE | on missing db: migration only happens on secound start and data load on third

 - BE | Impl SchoolHoli link